 The other night my dinner plan got tossed out the window due to a busy day, and I had to come up with a Plan B at 5 pm.
-Putting together a meat dish was out so I used some dried lentils and fresh chicken broth made the night before to throw this soup together.
-It took about an hour total.
-But with only one pot and 6 simple ingredients, it felt like I had the night off.
+As you know, that’s always a lot of fun.
+Not!

 The corn?
-It MAKES this soup.
+It MAKES the soup.
 It adds a nice sweet touch so don’t leave it out.

-And the broth?
-Nothing beats making it homemade but in a pinch, Swanson’s may still be dairy-free.
+The broth?
+Nothing beats homemade but in a pinch, Swanson’s may still be dairy-free.
 Check the labels.

 For dairy-free shredded cheese, try Go Veggie or Daiya.

-This can be made with burger or beans instead of lentils if you prefer.
+This can of course be made with cooked ground burger or beans instead of lentils.
 Or mix and match!
+Anyway you make it, this hearty taco lentil soup is sure to satisfy bellies both young and old.

 DAIRY-FREE LENTIL TACO SOUP